Pūtea taurewa ā Hapori

 - Confirmation of other funding and any other funding being sought.

-If you require further information or clarification you may contact our Chief Financial Officer about your loan application and project prior to lodging your application.
+If you require further information or clarification you may contact our Finance Manager about your loan application and project prior to lodging your application.

 When are the closing dates for a Community Loan application?